 Note: For engines that require a maximum of 20% glycol, make sure that the amount of additive in the final mix is appropriate.
-Example of mixing a 20% glycol solution is given in Table 25.
+Example of mixing a 20% glycol solution is given in Table 29.

-Example of Mixing Up a 20% Glycol Coolant (1) Total Volume of A Add the Following j: the Cooling System ELC ELI Water Concentrate 10 Gallons 2 Gallons 0.5 Gallons 7.5 Gallons 7.5 Gallons
+Example of Mixing Up a 20% Glycol Coolant (1) Total Volume of Add the Following: ELC ELI Concentrate Water the Cooling System 10 Gallons 2 Gallons 0.5 Gallons 7.5 Gallons